 Interviewer: Jelena Brankovic

-Jelena Brankovic is a postdoctoral researcher and lecturer at the Faculty of Sociology, Bielefeld University, Germany.
+Jelena Brankovic is a postdoctoral researcher at the Faculty of Sociology, Bielefeld University, Germany.
 Her research interests are in the sociology of organizations, competition, and global dynamics.
 You can follow her on Twitter.